chiroptical/elm-in-action/README.md

 [![Chiroptical](https://img.shields.io/badge/twitch.tv-chiroptical-purple?logo=twitch&style=for-the-badge)](https://twitch.tv/chiroptical)

-You can get this book directly from https://www.manning.com/books/elm-in-action
+You can get this book directly from https://www.manning.com/books/elm-in-action.
+You can choose to support the stream by using my affiliate link https://www.manning.com/books/elm-in-action?a_aid=chiroptical&a_bid=b15edc5c.

 ## Notes